BraedenKloke/example-postgresql-application/README.md

 <a id="build"></a>
 # Build

-## Create Database
+## Initialize Database
-Use file `resources/sql/create-table-students.sql` to create the table `students` with PostgreSQL in the database you will be connecting to.
+Run file `resources/sql/initialize-db.sql` through your PostgreSQL interface of choice to create and populate the table `students` in the database you will be connecting to.

 ## Build Artifacts
 Run: